szouki/ace/README.md

 ## Development Notes

 This project was developed using Cursor with Claude 4.5 Sonnet.
-While AI assistance accelerated development, the generated code required careful human review and multiple corrections.
+The generated code required careful human review and multiple corrections.

 Examples of issues that were identified and fixed: